-The Natural Fibre Company, based in Launceston, which is on the Cornwall-Devon border in the UK, is proud to be “the smallest large spinning mill, or possibly the largest small spinning mill in the world” and are able to provide a wide range of processing services to allow customers to add value to their wool, mohair or alpaca.
-Blacker Yarns and Blacker Designs are another arm of the business and were both launched in 2008 as a way to begin to sell some of the yarns that the mill spins.
+The Natural Fibre Company, based in Launceston, which is on the Cornwall-Devon border in the UK, is proud to be “the smallest large spinning mill, or possibly the largest small spinning mill in the world” and are able to provide a wide range of processing services to allow customers to add value to their wool, mohair or alpaca fibres.
+Blacker Yarns and Blacker Designs are another arm of the business, and were both launched in 2008 as a way to begin to sell some of the yarns that the mill spins.

 In this video you’ll learn:

 - About Sue Blacker's life before sheep and her companies

 - The processing of fibre from sheep fleece to yarn

 - The time frame of production of fibre to cloth

 - The wool climate in the UK and New Zealand, and Brexit.